Spektar is capable of generating VST Effect source code from a design. Here is a brief guide on how to do this.

 VST GUI

-Spektar export includes VST GUI4 designer code.
-Oddly, the VSTGUI4 designer is a runtime thing.
+If you want to use VSTGUI designer from the SDK, read on.
+Oddly, in Steinberg’s VST SDK, VSTGUI4 designer is a runtime thing (not design time).
 It gets compiled into your plugin if you specify -DSMTG_ADD_VSTGUI=1 when running cmake.
 When you load the plugin into the host (e.g. in Steinberg’s VstPluginTestHost), the VST GUI Editor shows up.
 Please refer to VSTGUI4 docs on how to use the editor.
 It’s a bit clunky but with a bit of trial and error it should work.

 Tips